Skeli789/Complete-Fire-Red-Upgrade/README.md

 # The shiny team #
 (FORK, NOT ORIGINAL MAKERS OF CFRU OBVIOUSLY)
-Shiny hunter
+Shiny hunter,
-_ _ Ansh _ _
+_ _ Ansh _ _,
-Agustin
+Agustin,
-Ereky
+Ereky,
-ItsMe
+ItsMe,
-O.F.S
+O.F.S,
-Tabbender
+Tabbender,
-TheAlest
+TheAlest,
-Zenith09
+Zenith09, and
 Buffalo (I barely do shit, thats why i am at the bottom.
 And I'm a tester I guess?)

 # Complete Fire Red Upgrade